 ABOUT natasha

-Natasha’s work as the Ambassador resulted in her signing a deal with Coldplay, where they will provide SoundX during their 10 dates (August 22-September 8, 2025) at the Wembley Stadium in London, plus the Lightroom for Coldplay’s “A Film for the Future” screenings.
+Natasha’s work as the Ambassador resulted in her signing a deal with Coldplay, where they will provide SoundX during their 10 dates (August 22-September 8, 2025) at the Wembley Stadium in London, and at the Lightroom for Coldplay’s “A Film for the Future” screenings.
 Her mission is to bring SoundX into film, music, gaming, and more, allowing the deaf community and everyone to feel the world of sound.

 As a rising actress, Natasha was recognized for her breakout role as Principal Karen Vaughn in Ryan Murphy's Netflix series, The Politician.
 Oprah Daily singled her out as "a host of newcomers that manage to steal the screen" from the show's seasoned actors.
 Natasha achieved historical milestones by winning the 2024 Game Accessibility Conference award for Best Representation for portraying Hailey Cooper, the first Black Deaf playable character in Marvel's Spider-Man 2 video game.
 She also played Hailey in Marvel's Spider-Man: Miles Morales video game.